Updated: Jun 29

 I would love to hear your success stories and comments in the comment section below.

-SCG Law and Language, based in Orlando, Florida, is dedicated to Excellence in Legal Communication.
+SCG Law and Language, based in Central Florida, is dedicated to Excellence in Legal Communication.
 SCG Law and Language is the business name for the Legal Communication and Linguistic services provided by Sonia Cunha-Goldner.
 Sonia is commissioned by the State of Florida as a Notary Public and a Remote Online Notary.
 She is also an experienced translator from English to Brazilian Portuguese and vice versa.

 Visit her website www.scglawandlanguage.com to learn about all of the services she provides.